 I love writing stories.
 I try to write every day, and I have for nearly forty years.
 I’ve written in spiral notebooks, on the backs of napkins, on four different types of Macintosh computer, in forty-two different states and eleven different countries, in the wee hours, in between time-zones, during classes, during meetings, and during childbirth.

 I write stories that I want to read.
 Stories that transport.
 Stories that let me be someone else.
 Stories I get lost in.

 I hope you will, too.

-Welcome to my site.
+Welcome.
 Let me tell you a story.